OpenMask3D: Open-Vocabulary 3D Instance Segmentation

-Our mask proposal architecture consists of a sparse convolutional backbone based on the MinkowskiUNet \citep{minkowski}, and a transformer decoder.
+The architecture consists of a sparse convolutional backbone based on the MinkowskiUNet \citep{minkowski}, and a transformer decoder.
 Point features obtained from the feature backbone are passed through the transformer decoder, which iteratively refines the instance queries, and predicts an instance heatmap for each query.
 The query parameter specifies the desired number of mask proposals from the transformer-based architecture.
 We set the number of queries to $150$, following the original implementation of Mask3D.
 This choice enables us to obtain a sufficient number of mask proposals for our open-vocabulary setting.
-Output from the final mask-module in the transformer decoder is a set of binary instance masks.
+The output from the final mask-module in the transformer decoder is a set of binary instance masks.

 The original implementation of the Mask3D \citep{mask3d} model first ranks the proposed instance masks based on their confidence scores, and retains the top $k$ masks based on this ranking.
 As the confidence scores are guided by class likelihoods, we do not utilize such scores to rank the masks, and do not filter out any of the proposed instance masks.
 Furthermore, since we aim to retain as many mask proposals as possible, we do not perform mask-filtering based on object sizes, or pairwise mask overlaps.
 In other words, we keep all masks proposed by the mask module as each of these masks might correspond to a potential open-vocabulary query.